 Whether you need to apply for your first passport, renew your current one, apply for a replacement for a lost, stolen, or damaged passport or apply for a passport for a minor child, there is a specific form that corresponds to the service that you need.
 Processing costs will vary depending on whether you need the standard service or the expedited service.
-Following is information on general passport forms.
+Following are information on general passport applications.

-Paperwork Needed for Passport Application
+Paperwork Needed for Passport Applications

 Before you can apply for a U.S. passport, you must have all paperwork in order.
-For your passport application, you need to demonstrate proof that you are a U.S. citizen, and evidence of your identity.
+For your passport applications, you need to demonstrate proof that you are a U.S. citizen, and evidence of your identity.
 For each category, there is primary proof and secondary proof.
 To show that you are a citizen, you need to provide a current U.S. passport, a U.S birth certificate, naturalization certificate, certificate of citizenship or a birth abroad certificate.

 If you do not have easy access to any of these documents, you may prove your citizenship by showing your social security card with another card identifying you as a resident.
 You may then prove your identity by showing current government-issued identification in the state of California with your picture, such as a driver’s license.

 One passport applications form is the DS-11.
 You will need to fill out a DS-11 Application form for a New Passport if any of the following conditions apply: Download the DS-11 Passport Form here

 - You are applying for a U.S, passport for the first time

 - You are under 16 years of age